bio-phys/asyncmd/docs/source/api.rst

 :py:class:`asyncmd.mdengine.MDEngine`, which defines the common interface expected from all py:module:`asyncmd` engine classes.

+In addition the module :py:mod:`asyncmd.mdengine` defines exceptions that the engines should raise when applicable.
+Currently defined are:

+- :py:class:`asyncmd.mdengine.EngineError` (a generic error, should be raised when no more specific error applies)

+- :py:class:`asyncmd.mdengine.EngineCrashedError` (should be raised when the wrapped MD engine code raises an exception during the MD integration)

 .. autoclass:: asyncmd.mdengine.MDEngine
    :members:
    :member-order: bysource
    :inherited-members:
    :undoc-members:

+.. autoclass:: asyncmd.mdengine.EngineError

+.. autoclass:: asyncmd.mdengine.EngineCrashedError

 API (Hierachical module layout plan)
 ====================================